s35300792001/dotfiles/README.md

 dotfiles
 ========

-The repo is used to save the seetings of my personal dot file.
+The repo is used to save the settings of my personal dot file.